6 Tips on How to Pack for a Family Vacation

 Tennis shoes, stretchy sweatpants, and a comfy sweater may not win the catwalk competition to the bathroom on the airplane, but ease of movement is imperative, especially in airports when planes and gates can change at a moment’s notice.
 You can be back to your fabulous self once you land and change into something less comfortable.

 Depending on where you are going, dress accordingly.
-That dress or jacket you thought was so chic may not exactly suit the weather you’ll face after you disembark from the plane.
-It may seem obvious, but winter weather requires sweaters, coats, hats etc., not sundresses and shorts—although I have one kid who wears shorts all year round and swears that his legs do not feel the cold.
+That dress or jacket you thought was chic may not exactly suit the weather you’ll face after you disembark the plane.
+It may seem obvious, but winter weather requires sweaters, coats, hats, etc.; not sundresses and shorts — although I have one kid who wears shorts year round and swears that his legs do not feel the cold.
 As a mother, pick your battles (clothes should not be one of them).
-When packing for myself—and the kids when they were younger—I like to keep it neutral.
-Back to Coco Chanel: “The best color in the world is the one that looks good on you.”
-Color-wise, make sure everything you bring can mix and match up on different days.
-This avoids the “omg, I’ve nothing to wear” scenario and makes for a much more pleasant vacation.

-6. Each kid should pack their own backpack with the things they cannot breathe without: earbuds, phones, stuffed animal, blankets, etc.
+Kids should pack their own backpacks with the things they cannot breathe without: Earbuds, phones, stuffed animal, blankets, etc.

 Dymphna Keohan

-Dymphna Keohan lives in Frisco with her husband,Paul, and their four children, (17yrs-23yr old).
-Originally from Ireland, Dymphna has lived in Texas for over 25 years.
+Dymphna Keohan lives in Frisco with her husband,Paul, and their four children.
+Originally from Ireland, Dymphna has lived in Texas for more than 25 years.
 She works full-time as an inclusion teacher for Frisco ISD.
 Dymphna and her family are avid travelers and enjoy finding out fascinating things about the cities they visit.
 As a stress reliever, working out is her fuel, and like a crazy person, she runs six miles a day!